 Emergency Water Storage

-I’ve talked about emergency water storage many times, but it needs to be shared over and over as a reminder to do it.
-I had a long-time friend text my husband and asked him to ask me “Ask Linda if 24 cases of Blue Can water is enough?”
+I’ve talked about emergency water storage many times, but it needs to be shared repeatedly as a reminder to do it.
+A long-time friend texted my husband and asked him to ask me, “Ask Linda if 24 cases of Blue Can water is enough?”

-I laughed because I knew he was teasing me because I wrote a post about Blue Can Water and his wife ordered a bunch.
-Why, because it’s the best water ever!
-Let’s be clear here, I recommend several types of emergency water storage.
+I laughed because I knew he was teasing me.
+After all, I wrote a post about Blue Can Water, and his wife ordered a bunch.
+Why?
+Because it’s the best water ever!
+Let’s be clear: I recommend several types of emergency water storage.
 There are so many ways to store water for the long term.

 We all have different budgets and space needed for emergency water storage.
 I’m going to share some ideas today that hopefully work for you.
 Keep in mind you don’t have to buy ALL of it today.
 I have slowly collected the water I need for my family of two for many years.